maffyoo/Culture/Principles-Practices-Behaviours.md

 ## Pairing and Pair Programming ##

-Pair Programming allows upfront discussion of specifications and design decisions rather than relying on a review of already written code

-Pair programming should be done at the right time for the right reasons - not all day, every day
+Pair Programming allows upfront discussion of specifications and design decisions rather than relying on a review of already written code.
+Pair programming is generally done at the right time for the right reasons - not all day, every day

 Its useful to agree a pairing style and the scope of the work to be done before beginning a pairing session